-Thirty - one years ago several Rhode Island musicians and songwriters were inspired by Pete Seeger to share their music with each other and a wider audience.
+Thirty - three years ago several Rhode Island musicians and songwriters were inspired by Pete Seeger to share their music with each other and a wider audience.
 Stone Soup Folk Arts Foundation and Stone Soup Coffeehouse resulted.
-Read what these Stone Soup Founders have to say as we celebrate our thirtieth year!
+Read what these Stone Soup Founders had to say as we celebrated our thirtieth year!

-Stone Soup is a member of the Boston Area Coffehouse Association.
+Stone Soup is a member of the Boston Area Coffeehouse Association.

 The name "Stone Soup" was taken from the folk tale about building community.
 In the story a beggar coming in to town is initially rebuffed by the townspeople.
 He offers to make his special “stone” soup and invites all to partake, eventually winning over the town and their communal contributions to make a truly magical soup.